sonyacodez/LoveCounts/README.md

-## loveCounts - Expense Tracker and Budget Planner for Couples
+## LoveCounts - Expense Tracker and Budget Planner for Couples

 An app that helps couples set and meet their financial goals.